JetBrains/Qodana/topics/pricing.md

 ## License comparison matrix
 {id="license-comparison-matrix"}

-This section enumerates the technologies and features that are available for each license.
+This section lists the technologies and features that are available for each license.

 All technologies and features mentioned in the Ultimate and Ultimate Plus columns are available for both the trial and full versions of the respective %instance% license type.